Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Budget-Guided MCTS

-\textbf{\textsc{Select}$(T,{\rho})$.} Starting from the root, repeatedly apply Eq.~\ref{eq:unified_score} and descend while the maximizer is a standard child.
-Return the reached leaf, or the first internal node $p$ where $s^\star=s_{\mathrm{gen}}(p)$ (to trigger widening at $p$).
+\textbf{\textsc{Select}$(T,{\rho})$.} Starting from the root, repeatedly apply Eq.~\ref{eq:unified_score}.
+If the maximizer is a standard child, descend to that child.
+Return either the reached leaf for ordinary expansion, or the first non-terminal node $p$ where $s^\star=s_{\mathrm{gen}}(p)$.

-\textbf{\textsc{Expand}$(T,p,k)$.} If $p$ is a leaf, generate $k$ children from $p$; otherwise generate one new child from $p$ (widening).
-Return the newly added children $\Delta\mathcal{S}(p)$ and the generated-token cost $\Delta C$.
+\textbf{\textsc{Expand}$(T,p,k)$.} If $p$ is a leaf, generate $k$ children.
+If $p$ is selected through its generative child, generate one additional standard child from $p$ to widen the tree.
+Return the newly added children $\Delta\mathcal{S}(p)$ and their generated-token cost $\Delta C$.

-\textbf{\textsc{Evaluate}$(s)$.} Assign a scalar value $Q(s)$ (e.g., via a verifier/reward model or a heuristic); if $s$ contains a completed answer, update $\hat d_{\mathrm{ans}}$ in Eq.~\ref{eq:bgpuct_detail}.
+\textbf{\textsc{Evaluate}$(s)$.} Assign a scalar value $Q(s)$ to each newly added child $s$, using a verifier, reward model, or heuristic.
+If $s$ contains a completed answer, update $\hat d_{\mathrm{ans}}$ in Eq.~\ref{eq:bgpuct_detail}.